Our Story

 Meet Our Founder

-An inveterate traveler, I’ve been to nearly 70 countries (and counting).
-I come alive when I travel, when I’m exploring, and when I’m seeing, tasting and feeling something new.
-I love to help other women experience this sensation as I truly feel it helps us see a larger world of possibilities within ourselves.
-Girls’ Guide to Paris & Beyond is an invitation to travel with me or one of our well trained guides to explore another part of the world while we explore another part of ourselves.
+An inveterate traveler, I’ve been to 70 countries (and counting).
+I come alive when I’m exploring and seeing, tasting and feeling something new.
+I love to help other women experience this sensation as I truly believe it helps us see a larger world of possibilities within ourselves.
+Girls’ Guide is an invitation to explore another part of the world while we explore another part of ourselves.

 Before Girls’ Guide, I had a long career in television production, stayed at home when my kids were young (and am grateful for that), then tried to make a difference in the not-for-profit arena and politics.
-I started a not-for-profit in South Africa helping kids in a Cape Town township with HIV – one of the most rewarding experiences of my life.
+I started a not-for-profit in South Africa helping kids with HIV in the Cape Town township of Khayelitsha – one of the most rewarding experiences of my life.

-I hail from Nebraska, but I’ve lived most of my adult life in New York.
-20 years ago, we bought our first home in France; I’ve been trying to live there full-time ever since.
-Recently we sold our place in Westchester, NY and we are dividing our time between our place in France, our sailboat in Connecticut and anyplace warm in the winter.
-I’m always on the road so I do consider myself at gypsy at this point.
+I hail from Nebraska, but lived most of my adult life in New York.
+In 2000, we bought our first home in France, fulfilling a lifelong dream.
+I’ve been trying to live there full-time ever since.
+Recently we sold our house in NY, and when not traveling, are now dividing our time between France, New Orleans, and a sailboat named Relish in Connecticut.

-I’m obsessed with food…gourmet Michelin star level meals to aligot at a street fair.
-I relish finding that unique place with a chef who really cares what he or she is putting on the plate.
+I’m obsessed with food … gourmet Michelin star level meals to fish tacos at a road-side stand.
+I love finding that unique place with a chef who really cares what he or she is putting on the table.
 Plus, I’ll try anything once.
 Weirdest foods sampled to date: frogs legs (very good~), escargot & foie gras (duh!), eland and zebra (in Africa), fermented shark (in Iceland – GROSS) and fried grasshoppers (tasty!).

 I’ve been a brunette and a blond and blond is better!
 I try to stay fashion conscious but sometimes I just have to throw on the mom jeans.
 I believe in the motto “Never act your age!”.
 Oh, and I’m obsessed with gardens and flowers.